SLO Assessment Cycle at the Course Level – Connecting to Student Learning

 - Faculty members who teach courses designated for formal documentation according to the department plan are responsible for: determining the method of assessment for the SLO(s) that are up for assessment; completing the assessment according to the plan; submitting the SLO Assessment report form to the department chair; sharing the results and reflection with department members and, as appropriate, other faculty, staff, departments, and students.
-They may use the Word SLO Assessment Report form (Word doc) or the SharePoint site template for entering the assessment information and should complete the report shortly after the assessment semester is over.
+They may use the Word SLO Assessment Report form (Word doc) for entering the assessment information and should complete the report shortly after the assessment semester is over.

 - Departments may determine whether the assessment activity will involve several sections or just one as a sample, depending on the number of sections of the course, the number of faculty who teach it, and the number of students enrolled in a section.
 That is, assessment results from one large-lecture section may be adequate to represent the level of students achievement of SLOs, whereas a department might want to involve several sections for courses with under 30 students.